How to Crochet a Pretty Edging on a Baby Blanket

 How to Crochet Edgings for Baby Blankets

 The polka dot flannel displays an example of a fancier crocheted edging that works well on fabrics printed with soft colors and delicate designs.
-This is a simple crochet project to make, and it is as enjoyable to create as it is a thoughtful gift to give a new mother.
+This simple crochet project is as enjoyable to create as it is a thoughtful gift to give a new mother.

-The first and most important aspect of this introduction to making a pretty crochet edging for baby blankets for a beginner to grasp is that you really can do it!
+It may be difficult to believe that a fancy edging could be easy to crochet but all you have to do is read through the instructions below to see for yourself.
+The first and most important aspect of this introduction to making a pretty crochet edging for baby blankets a beginner needs to grasp is that you really can do it!

 What You'll Need

 1. Wash and dry your flannel fabric.
 Fold it into a triangle and cut off the selvages, as you will be crocheting on raw edges.
 Begin approximately 6-8" from one corner.

 2. Make a crochet slipknot and pierce the fabric at approximately 3/8 of an inch from the cut edge.
 The distance is a little more than 1/4” but not quite 1/2”.